 In the early evening we'll head to the esplanade of Edinburgh Castle for the Military Tattoo - the highlight of our visit - for a fantastic evening of music and colour, pomp and pageantry.
 We will leave Edinburgh around 10.00pm, and arrive back at the hotel at about 1.00am.

 The coastal landscapes of Northumbria, one of England's loveliest and most unspoilt areas, beckon today.
 We'll visit Lindisfarne, an ancient centre of Celtic and medieval Christianity, and accessible only at low tide via a narrow causeway.
-Explore the priory ruins, stroll beside the busy harbour or discover tales of island life in the Lindisfarne Centre (entry fees payable locally).
+Explore the priory ruins, stroll beside the busy harbour, visit the castle and see Gertrude Jekyll's beautiful walled garden, or discover tales of island life in the Lindisfarne Centre (entry fees payable locally).

 We'll also stop at Grace Darling's Bamburgh, where the great sandstone castle overlooks the Farne Islands, before we return to the hotel for dinner.